-This amazing breed of dog are some of the fastest and most resilient animals, being able to run for miles and miles before showing any signs of exhaustion.
-One of the most popular Winter activities in Lapland is the Husky sled race in which we took part with the Polar Speed Husky Park.
+This amazing breed of dog is one of the fastest and most resilient animals, being able to run for miles and miles before showing any signs of exhaustion.
+One of the most popular winter activities in Lapland is the Husky sled race in which we took part with the Polar Speed Husky Park.

 Of course, besides Huskies, the park has many other animals such as Japanese dogs, Arctic Foxes and yes, Wolves.
 So how about the husky sled ride itself?